isomerpages/sndgo-careers/_openings/6a-overview.md

 ### **App Design, Development & Deployment**

-Apps play a key role on our journey to build a Smart Nation that harnesses tech and data to improve the lives of citizens.
-If you are passionate about apps that people need, use and appreciate, we need your expertise and experience!
+Build digital products and services that improve the lives of citizens and businesses in Singapore, while transforming how they’re built in the government.
+The ‘rules’ are simple.
+Design for citizens.
+Engineer with care.
+Be and build inclusive.
+And, go far and go together.

 ### **Hear from our tech talents**